kirenz/streamlit-app/README.md

 streamlit run app.py
 ```

-- If asked for your e-mail, you can simply press enter (you don't need to provide this information)
+*If asked for your e-mail, you can simply press enter (you don't need to provide this information)*

+---

-- The command should open your browser and display the app.
+- Step 6: The command should open your browser and display the app.

-- If your browser opened but only displays a blank screen (this may happen if you use Safari), copy the url and paste it in another browser (e.g., Chrome).
+*If your browser opened but only displays a blank screen (this may happen if you use Safari), copy the url and paste it in another browser (e.g., Chrome).*

+---

+- Step 7: Start Visual Studio Code and click on `Open Folder` in the Explorer.
+Select the `streamlit-app` folder.

+---

+- Step 8: In the explorer, open

 - While developing a Streamlit app, it's recommended to lay out your editor and browser windows side by side, so the code and the app can be seen at the same time.